pepijn/google-cloud-functions-clojure/README.md

 You also don't have to worry about deployment of your code and messing around with Docker containers.
 Instead, you simply tell GCF what function to invoke when triggered.

-For Clojure enthousiasts, that function name should ideally be a Clojure function.
+For Clojure enthousiasts that function should be a Clojure function.
-More specifically, a ring adapter (in the case of a HTTP trigger).
+More specifically, a ring adapter (in the case of an HTTP trigger).
 In this library you'll find all that's necessary to reach that goal—batteries (deployment, structured logging, etc.) included.